WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 or ID used, becomes public.
 In addition, the information that you disclose in these areas may be used by us for promotional and marketing purposes.
 We are not responsible for any personally identifiable information that you choose to disclose in these public areas.
-Further, WGBH, its production units, public broadcasting station affiliates and their licensees, may use, copy, sublicense, modify, transmit, publicly perform, display, create derivative works of, host, index, cache, tag, encode, and/or adapt any User Materials, and any information
+Further, GBH, its production units, public broadcasting station affiliates and their licensees, may use, copy, sublicense, modify, transmit, publicly perform, display, create derivative works of, host, index, cache, tag, encode, and/or adapt any User Materials, and any information